saikiranreddy2710/Verus-IronRSL/README.md

 Our goal is to implement and formally verify the Multi-Paxos protocol via refinement, following IronFleet's methodology.

+## What is verus?

+Verus is a **verification language** (https://verus-lang.github.io/verus/guide/) developed by Microsoft Research, which extends Rust language.
+It is designed for writing both executable code and formal specifications, supporting:

+- A rich specification language (`spec`, `proof`, `ensures`, `requires`, `invariant`)
+- SMT-based automatic verification using Z3
+- Ghost variables, pure logic functions, and proof-carrying code

+It allows programmers to write real code and prove that it satisfies safety, security, or protocol correctness properties—just like Dafny, but with Rust-like syntax and idioms.

 ## Code Structure
 - `csharp` - The client and server written in C#.
 These call into the Verus code to run the system.
 - `src` – The verus code.